kinode-dao/KNS/README.md

 This contract is responsible for storing all information related to uqbar protocols.
 Right now, we just have Websockets.
 We can support up to 31 more record types which can represent networking information or just general record information.

 ### UqNFT
 A normal NFT that governs ownership of all subdomains of something, in this case, `.uq`.
 It is a normal ERC721 contract except it must handle all minting logic by calling `setProtocols` in the `QNSRegistry`, and the nft-ids must be the namehash of the name the ID represents.
 Since this will be permissioned, this is not a big deal and we will be able to audit and make sure each TLD NFT contract is implemented correctly.
+TODO upon further thought I think it's actually a good idea to make this more rigid and tigter, you don't know what might go wrong.

 # Deployment Notes
 ## Scripts